Teaguey08/CTeagueD/README.md

 For the EC EZO circuit I used jumper wires to go into the headers as a pose to soldering into the board so if that’s part breaks it could be replaced.

 ## 3D Printing
-(Parts are available online) [https://www.thingiverse.com/thing:2567901] Parts Include a protector for the ends of the probes, this attaches to the 3” BlueRobotics face plate that you will pot the sensors through.
+Parts are available online: https://www.thingiverse.com/thing:2567901 Parts Include a protector for the ends of the probes, this attaches to the 3” BlueRobotics face plate that you will pot the sensors through.
 It protects from knocking and hitting them on bottom of your sampling areas.
 There is also an electronics sled complete with mounting points for components, a battery holder for the 1s lipo 1000mah.
 The batter holder is separate so you can use any batteries you choose, this can be glued onto the back of the sled and the battery held in place with a small tie wrap through the slots provided.
 Finally, a sleeve for potting the conductivity probe from the other side so it cannot be pushed through the epoxy base.
 This is an extra on the potting of the CTDizzle as pressure is being exerted from the outside inwards.
 An epoxy puck behind will not necessarily keep the conductivity probe from being pushed through, however if there’s epoxy on the other side it will be compressed under pressure making a tighter and tighter fit.
 The ring is slightly larger than the probe and the inside of the sleeve is a truncated cone.